-In the first scenes of the film, Maxine appears in a white dress, reminiscent of Sharon Stone’s iconic look in Basic Instinct.
-The outfit gestures toward her ruthless nature.
-Maxine is a materialist, not a dreamer.
-She represents a quietly Machiavellian, yet strangely elevated ethos.
-Unfettered by bourgeois notions of gender, sexual orientation, or morality, Maxine is driven by two things and two things only: sex and profit.
+Maxine is a materialist at her core.
+She’s driven by two things and to things alone: sex and profit.
 For this reason, she becomes an object of obsession both for Craig and for his wife Lotte.
 They lust after her aura of self-possession — her seeming ability to get exactly what she wants when she wants it.

 In contrast to Maxine, Lotte and her husband cast withering silhouettes.
 Lotte’s padded-shoulder jackets and larger-than-life hair belie a meek personality.
 She is power-suited without power and it is only through inhabiting John Malkovich that she experiences authority.
 Lotte’s challenge is that she mistakenly aligns authority with maleness — a belief that she eventually overcomes.
 Craig, on the other hand, overcomes nothing.
 He believes he can inhabit Malkovich permanently and would, in fact, prefer to do so.
 Ironically, this low self-conception leads him toward destruction.
 The mistaken belief that happiness must be claimed (rather than discovered) is Craig’s tragedy.